 St Basils is one of the largest organisations working with young people who are homeless or at risk in the country and is the largest regional organisation of its kind.
-At the 31st March 2022, the organisation operated over 43 sites in Birmingham, Coventry, Sandwell, Solihull, Warwickshire and North Worcestershire providing 601 units of accommodation and a range of prevention, early intervention and support services.
-In addition, we facilitate national Youth Voice through a range of engagement mechanisms including the second virtual national Youth Homeless Parliament on 29th March 2022.
-During 2021/22 we were commissioned by the Department for Levelling Up, Housing and Communities (DLUHC) to deliver 20 national workshops for Local Authorities, promoting the Positive Pathway Frameworks and Psychologically Informed Environments (PIE).
-Over 700 people attended the virtual sessions, and the feedback was very positive.
-We also seconded two national Youth Homelessness Advisors into DLUHC.
+At the 31st March 2023, the organisation operated over 42 sites in Birmingham, Coventry, Sandwell, Solihull, Warwickshire and North Worcestershire providing 603 units of accommodation and a range of prevention, early intervention and support services.
+In addition, we facilitate national Youth Voice through a range of engagement mechanisms.
+Following the final national Youth Homeless Parliament on 29th March 2022, we have secured funding during the current year from LandAid and The Berkely Foundation to continue with a national Youth Voice programme.

 St Basils has long recognised that providing accommodation alone is an inadequate response to the combination of factors associated with youth homelessness.
 Our services therefore aim to provide a holistic response based on individual need and experience.
-4,062 young people sought assistance from St Basils during 2021/22 and 1,808 received support from us including 1,139 who lived in our accommodation during the year.
+3,924 young people sought assistance from St Basils during 2022/23 and 1,675 received support from us including 1,123 who lived in our accommodation during the year.

-During 2021/22, we have worked with a range of commissioners to provide services to young people leaving care, young offenders and those with substance misuse issues.
-During 2019, the majority of our commissioned services were re-tendered and we successfully secured contracts for services in all our existing areas of delivery, extending to South Warwickshire.
+During 2022/23, we have worked with a range of commissioners to provide services to young people leaving care, young offenders and those with substance misuse issues.
+During 2019, the majority of our commissioned services were re-tendered, and we successfully secured contracts for services in all our existing areas of delivery, extending to South Warwickshire.
+Many of these contracts will either be retendered or extended during the next year.
 We have operated as a Psychologically Informed Environment (PIE) since 2011.
 Thanks to funding from the Monday Trust between 2014 and 2020 we have been able to develop, embed and learn from our PIE approach and share that learning with others.
-Our partnerships with our local mental health Trusts and the University of Birmingham have enabled us to extend our reach, securing further funding during 2020-21 to deliver training and reflective practice to multiple organisations.
+Our partnerships with our local mental health Trusts and the University of Birmingham have enabled us to extend our reach, securing further funding during 2022/23 to deliver training and reflective practice to multiple organisations.